Bed Bugs Control Services in Kenya: Get the help you need today.

 The first thing we do is use heat.
 We inject hot air in every part of the wooden bed that bed bug may hide especially headboard, bed frames, under box spring, window curtain box, cracks, and crevices on the wall and corners of the room.
+In addition to that, we use modern state-of-the-art professional steamers to steam all bed bug hotspot areas.
 The high temperature is designed to destroy bed bug eggs, bed bug larvae and kill mature bed bugs hiding there.

 Part #2: Application of Instant Killing pyrethrum based chemical